 Skip to main content

 Profiles are client cards that the AI employee fills in automatically during conversations.
-No manual work is needed: while the employee communicates with the client, it simultaneously extracts relevant data and records it in a structured table.
+No manual work is needed: while the employee communicates with the client, it simultaneously extracts relevant data and records it into a structured table.
 You decide what to collect.
 Name and language are included by default.
 Everything else is up to you — configure fields to match your business needs.

 “Profiles” refers to two different places in the interface.